GodswillUmoh/Data_Preprocessing/README.md

 + for large dataset, you may choose to remove the entire row.
 + However, it might not be the best to remove rows because it can affect the quality of the data
 + Use the mean value to replace the missing (nan)
-+ To do this we can use the scikit learn library with the SimpleImputer
++ To do this we can use the scikit learn library with the SimpleImputer class
 ```python
 # Taking care of missing data
 from sklearn.impute import SimpleImputer